- Adjunct Professorial Lecturer of Decorative Arts & Design History

 - [email protected]

 Elizabeth Lay is a Textile Historian and the Curator at Montgomery History’s Beall Dawson House and Stonestreet Museum in Rockville.
-In addition to 9 years as Executive Director for city and county art organizations, she was a textile designer holding a license for design with the Victoria and Albert Museum in London.
+Lay has worked as a textile designer, holding a license for her needlework designs with the Victoria and Albert Museum in London, in addition to 9 years as Executive Director for city and county arts organizations.
 As a contractor she has worked with the collections at the Hillwood Estate, Museum and Gardens, The U.S. State Department Diplomatic Reception Rooms, and the Fashion Museum in Bath.
 She is a regular instructor at Smithsonian Associates on the topics of textiles, fashion, and American furniture.

-American Alliance of Museums, American Association of State and Local History, Small Museum Association.
+- American Association of State and Local History